microsounds/atelier/readme.md

 1. Install Debian stable, perform a base install with no DE selected and no standard utilities when prompted.
 	* _Do not perform these steps on `tty1`, `xinit` will launch without `dwm` present and you will be booted._
 2. Install `git`, `wget`, and `sudo`, then add yourself to the `sudo` group.
+	* Log back in to reflect changes to group membership.
 3. Bootstrap the system automatically with a hard git reset from this repo, this is done only once.
 	```shell
 	$ git clone --bare [remote] ~/.config/meta